-- Rezoning to permit subdivision with a smaller minimum lot size than otherwise set in this Plan is supported in the Rural Residential and Rural designations provided the proposal does not result in more dwellings than what is permitted the time the application is made, and where it meets the follows: - proposal does not result in more dwellings than what is permitted by this Plan or the zoning bylaw at the time the application is made, and where it meets the following criteria.
-Where more than one dwelling unit is permitted on a lot by the current zoning bylaw, each dwelling unit can be counted as a lot where subdivision is designed pursuant to this policy. - a) Residential development is clustered on an area of land that has the best capacity for residential development and the least value for agriculture, ecological protection, aquifer protection, or another public good purpose. - b) An area of significance (the "protected parcel") is protected in perpetuity for agricultural, forestry, environmental or ecological, aquifer protection, purposes or other public good purposes.
-No further subdivision of the protected parcel is permitted and this is ensured through rezoning and either covenant, transfer of ownership to a public body, or both. - c) The protected parcel must meet one of the following criteria: - If protected for agriculture, the parcel is suitable for farming as confirmed by an Agrologist, and included in the ALR, - If protected for ecological values, a report from a Registered Professional Biologist must indicate the ecological values that warrant protection, and recommend the size and location of the protected parcel to protect those values. - If protected for aquifer protection, the parcel must be within the groundwater recharge area or well protection area of a community water system and a hydrogeological report indicates that moving the residential use to another part of the development is expected to have a positive impact on aquifer protection.
+- 1. Rezoning to permit subdivision with a smaller minimum lot size than otherwise set in this Plan is supported in the Rural Residential and Rural designations provided the proposal does not result in more dwellings than what is permitted by this Plan or the zoning bylaw at the time the application is made, and where it meets the following criteria.
+Where more than one dwelling unit is permitted on a lot by the current zoning bylaw, each dwelling unit can be counted as a lot where subdivision is designed pursuant to this policy. - a) Residential development is clustered on an area of land that has the best capacity for residential development and the least value for agriculture, ecological protection, aquifer protection, or another public good purpose. - b) An area of significance (the "protected parcel") is protected in perpetuity for agricultural, , ecological, aquifer protection, or other public good purposes.
+No further subdivision of the protected parcel is permitted and this is ensured through rezoning and either covenant, transfer of ownership to a public body, or both. - c) The protected parcel must meet one of the following criteria: - i.
+If protected for agriculture, the parcel is suitable for farming as confirmed by an Agrologist, and included in the ALR, If protected for ecological values, a report from a Registered Professional Biologist must indicate the ecological values that warrant protection, and recommend the size and location of the protected parcel to protect those values. - ii.
+If protected for aquifer protection, the parcel must be within the groundwater recharge area or well protection area of a community water system and a hydrogeological report indicates that moving the residential use to another part of the development is expected to have a positive impact on aquifer protection.

-- Encourage creativity in forms of rural development without increasing the overall number of dwelling units permitted outside the Growth Containment Boundary. - Support the transfer of potential dwelling units in rural areas where residual lands are conserved in perpetuity for agricultural, forestry, environmental or ecological-, aquifer protection purposes or other public good purposes. - 3.
-Support retention of large land holdings for agriculture and
+- Encourage creativity in forms of rural development without increasing the overall number of dwelling units permitted outside the Growth Containment Boundary. - Support the transfer of potential dwelling units in rural areas where residual lands are conserved in perpetuity for agricultural, ecological, aquifer protection purposes or other public good purposes. - 3.
+Support retention of large land holdings for agriculture and forestry.